Nakilon/dhash-vips/README.md

 * It subtracts not only horizontally but also vertically -- that adds 128 more bits.
 * Instead of resizing to 9x8 it resizes to 8x8 and puts the image on a torus so it subtracts the left column from the right one and the top from bottom.

-You could see in fingerprint calculation benchmark earlier that these improvements didn't make it slower than dHash because most of the time is spent on image resizing.
+You could see in fingerprint calculation benchmark earlier that these improvements didn't make it slower than dHash because most of the time is spent on image resizing (at some point it actually even became faster, idk why).
 The calculation of distance is what became two times slower:
 ```ruby
 ((a | b) & ((a ^ b) >> 128)).to_s(2).count "1"
 ```